Master of Arts (Apologetics)

 Applicants must fulfill all the normal admission requirements for NOBTS, including the admission form, transcript, church endorsement, statement of call, medical clearance, TOEFL for international students, etc.

 Applicants must have earned a baccalaureate degree, normally with at least a 3.0 grade point average (GPA) on a 4.0 scale, from an institution accredited by a regional accreditation agency recognized by the Council for Higher Education Accreditation or holding membership in the Association of Universities and Colleges in Canada, or the educational equivalent.

-Applicants must submit a research paper to the Associate Dean of the Division on a topic in some area of theological studies for consideration by the Theological and Historical Studies Division.
+Applicants must submit a research paper to the Associate Dean of the Division on a topic in some area of Christian apologetics or theological studies for consideration by the Theological and Historical Studies Division.
 In some cases the division may require a personal interview with the applicant.

 Students should evidence the interests, aptitudes, and personal qualities necessary for the particular application of this degree.

 The Theological and Historical Studies Division, in consultation with Admissions, shall determine the applicant’s suitability for admission and admit qualified candidates into the MA (Apologetics) program.
 Students with weak undergraduate preparation in a discipline may be required to take introductory courses or, in some cases, remedial work to insure minimum competency in that discipline.

 The faculty recommends strongly that apologetics students attend the January Defend conference, which features some of the nation's top apologists.
 Students can earn up to six hours of course credit toward this degree each year through the Defend conference.